sambhav2612/get-interpolated-string/mongo-utils/README.md

 - castStringToNumberInQuery
   - Property under comparison must have numeric value stored as String for this to work
-  - convertorType (second param) should belong to these values: Decimal, Int, Double, Long
+  - convertorType (third param) should belong to these values: Decimal, Int, Double, Long

 #### Released under MIT License